linuxbox-cz/pgdist/doc/tutorial.md

 	name TEXT
 );

-ALTER TABLE my_schema.products OWNER TO my_role;
+ALTER TABLE my_schema.products OWNER TO my_beautiful_role;
 ```

 Put `schema.sql` into `sql/my_schema/schema` folder and `products.sql` into `sql/my_schema/tables` folder (only for better arrangement).
-In case you have your
+In case you have your directory structure, just put it into `sql` folder.
-directory structure, just put it into `sql` folder.
-Now we want to add our files to our project, so let´s see if PGdist knows about those files.
+Now we want to add our files to our project, so let´s see if PGdist knows about those files with [status command](develop/cmd/status.md).

 ```
 $ pgdist status
-PROJECT: MyProject
+PROJECT: my_project
 NEW FILE: sql/my_schema/schema/schema.sql
 NEW FILE: sql/my_schema/tables/products.sql
 ```